Taut foliations, left-orders, and pseudo-Anosov mapping tori

-It is easy to check that the monodromy around a commutator of eastward and northward arcs vanishes (i.e. the monodromy around the boundary of a rectangle is trivial) and that the commutator of northward and transverse arcs vanishes (both are type 1 curves).
 Finally, consider the commutator of a transverse arc of length $\eps$ and an eastward arc $\gamma$.
 Observe that the entire construction of $\J_\gamma$ for an eastward arc $\gamma$ is equivariant with respect to dilations in the north-south or east-west directions, and in particular, a dilation by $\lambda^\eps$ in the north-south direction and $\lambda^{-\eps}$ in the east-west direction where $\eps$.
 This is equivalent to the vanishing of the desired monodromy. \end{proof} We can now rectify the lack of a good topology on $E_\Pi$.
 A flat connection gives a local product structure on $E_\Pi$, so we endow $E_\Pi$ with the corresponding local product topology.

 $\Pi$ has a special section, called the \emph{$\infty$-section} and denoted $r_\infty$, whose value at any point is the point at infinity in the corresponding fiber.
 There is another section, called the \emph{zero-section} and denoted $r_0$, defined by the property for all $p\in \Mpunc$.
 Note that neither of these sections is flat with respect to $\J$.
 Nevertheless, these sections are continuous. \begin{lem} The $\infty$-section and the zero-section are both continuous sections of $\Pi$. \end{lem} \begin{proof} \cref{lem:slowexplode} gives a quantitative bound on how fast flat sections can explode to $\infty$ in the east and west directions.
 In the north-south and transverse directions, flat sections do not blow up.
 It follows that the graph of the $\infty$-section is closed and $r_\infty$ is continuous.